sarahgharbi/sarahgharbi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second year PhD student in taxation at  the University of Mannheim (Germany) and work for ZEW -- Leibniz-Zentrum für Europäische Wirtschaftsforschung.
+I am a PhD student in Public Economics at the University of Cologne (Germany).
+I recently transfered from University of Mannheim following my supervisor Pr.
+Sebastian Siegloch.
+I previously worked as junior researcher at ZEW -- Leibniz-Zentrum für Europäische Wirtschaftsforschung.
-My supervisors are Pr.
-Sebastian Siegloch and Pr.
-Johannes Voget.

-Previously, I interned at the University of California Santa Barbara as a research assistant with Pr.
+Before starting my PhD, I interned at the University of California Santa Barbara as a research assistant with Pr.
 Youssef Benzarti, working on taxation.
-I hold a MSc in Economics from ENS Paris-Saclay where I specialized in Microeconomics and Public Economics.
+I hold a MSc in Economics from ENSAE/Polytechnique where I specialized in Microeconomics and Public Economics.